06240676 - Sales Management

 Objectifs

-Estimation of private study (outside of contact hours): 20 hours (learning and revising the lessons + preparing the final written assessment + designing the final oral presentation in group).
+Estimation of private study (outside of contact hours): 20 hours (including review of lectures, tutorial exercises and final assessment + speaking and visual presentation within a workgroup session).

 TARGETED KNOWLEDGE AND SKILLS